Coronavirus travel advice

-If the Foreign & Commonwealth Office advises against travel to a destination and your business travel arrangements have been affected, your Business Travel Counsellor will always get in touch to advise you of the options available to you.
+If the Foreign & Commonwealth Office advises against travel to a destination and your business travel arrangements have been affected, your Travel Counsellor will always get in touch to advise you of the options available to you.

 Given the increased risk of disruption at this time, it is even more important than ever to ensure that you have adequate travel insurance regardless of your destination – you should ensure that any policy properly covers you for disruption to travel plans and medical expenses, and you should carefully consider the scope of your policy and any restrictions on it.

-Please rest assured that booking your travel through your Business Travel Counsellor means you have the backing of the company’s global support team, and a dedicated, 24/7 Duty Office should you need help and advice wherever you are in the world.
+Please rest assured that booking your travel through your Travel Counsellor means you have the backing of the company’s global support team, and a dedicated, 24/7 Duty Office should you need help and advice wherever you are in the world.

 As a business we would also advise you to use the latest guidance to assist employers and businesses, which provides advice to staff on:

-ii) how to help prevent spread of all respiratory infections including COVID-19
+- How to help prevent spread of all respiratory infections including COVID-19

-iii) what to do if someone with suspected or confirmed to have COVID-19 has been in a workplace setting
+- What to do if someone with suspected or confirmed to have COVID-19 has been in a workplace setting

-v) advice for the certification of absence from work resulting from Covid-19
+- Advice for the certification of absence from work resulting from Covid-19

 Travellers should always check the applicable country(s) travel advice before travel as this provides useful information for your trip, in addition to information on the COVID-19 virus outbreak.
 These can be found at www.gov.uk/foreign-travel‐advice, and can check the latest advice from the National Travel Health Network and Centre (NaTHNaC) on the TravelHealthPro website travelhealthpro.org.uk.

 Travel Counsellors travel safety advice is also available – Click here to read or download a copy.